-• Copies of all accident forms must be sent to the Health and Safety Officer by the next working day who will monitor the frequency and severity of all accidents.
+The Health and Safety Officer will monitor the frequency and severity of all accidents reported.
 Where appropriate, details of an accident will be reported by the Health and Safety Officer to the Health and Safety Executive as specified by RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulation 1995).
-Games coaches will have a briefing on dealing with injuries during their start of term briefing.
+Sports coaches will have a briefing on dealing with injuries during their start of term briefing.